Venukumaran/gym_management/frontend/README.md

 session and returns you to the login page.

 ## Notes & things you may want to extend

+Current Scope

+The current version focuses on the gym owner's dashboard and member management experience.

+The frontend currently provides:

+Owner authentication
+Membership statistics
+Member search
+Member filtering
+Membership status tracking
+Recently joined member information
+Expiring membership information
+Dashboard-based member monitoring

+Some profile-related display information, such as the gym name and about information, is currently stored locally in the browser.

 - **Gym name / about / photo** are stored only in the browser (`localStorage`) and are editable inline on the dashboard — your backend's `Owner` entity currently